davidgarrote/Criptoland/README.md

 The website uses multiple stylesheets with several css properties including classes and ID’s The website includes 3 different @media queries for 3 different kinds of screen devices: standard, 800 pixels and 600 pixels.
-Bootstrap has been used in the success stories page where I have included 2 column tables using Bootstrap’s grid model Even thought it wasn’t easy I have managed to use a SCSS variable, one SCSS nesting and used one SCSS inheritance
+Bootstrap has been used in the success stories page where I have included 2 column tables using Bootstrap’s grid model Even thought it wasn’t easy at first I have managed to use a SCSS variable, one SCSS nesting and used one SCSS inheritance

-Thank you CS50!